 Ahhhhh.
 That’s the sound of a sigh of relief that just came out of your mouth, right?

-And until next week, get off Facebook and get into your actual business.
+And now – get off Facebook and get into your actual business.